Vatsal09/Garage-Automation/Group10_Demo_1/1_code/README1.txt

 			ii.	http://127.0.0.1:8000/parking - To view Parking Monitoring/System (follow the more specific directions provided below in the Parking Section)
 			iii. http://127.0.0.1:8000/manager - To view Manager dashboard (follow the more specific directions provided below in the Manager Section)

-	4)	Running the license plate reader program
+	4)	Running the license plate reader program:
 		a.
 Locate and cd into “License Plate Reader” folder from the base/parent directory
 		b.	cd into “cloudapi/python” folder
 		c.
 Run the program: python test.py
 		d.
 The file above deciphers the license plate text for the image file named “us-1.jpg” located in “License Plate Reader/Images”

-Harder Way to Execute Source Files (not recommended):
+Not Recommended Way to Execute Source Files:

-	1)	Acquiring the dependencies:
-		a.
-Navigate to https://github.com/Vatsal09/Garage-Automation and download the requirements.txt and windows_requirements.txt files
-		b.
-Place the files into this folder (1_code)
-	2)	Install virtualenv via pip and start a virtual environment within this folder:
+	1)	Install virtualenv via pip and start a virtual environment within this folder:
 		a.
 Execute: pip install virtualenv
 		b.	cd into “1_code” folder
 		c.
 Execute: virtualenv env